 Today is Revisionist History Day, what others call Memorial Day.
 Americans are supposed to remember the country's war dead while being thankful that they protected our freedom and served our country.
-However, reading revisionist history (see a sampling below) or alternative news sites (start with Antiwar.com and don't forget to listen to Antiwar Radio with Scott Horton) teaches that the fallen were doing no such thing.
+However, reading revisionist history (see a sampling below) or alternative news sites (start with Antiwar.com and don't forget to listen to the Scott Horton Show) teaches that the fallen were doing no such thing.
 Rather they were and are today serving cynical politicians and the "private" component of the military-industrial complex in the service of the American Empire.

 The state inculcates an unquestioning faith in its war-making by associating it with patriotism, heroism, and the defense of "our freedoms."
 This strategy builds in its own defense against any criticism of the government's policies.
 Anyone who questions the morality of a war is automatically suspected of being unpatriotic, unappreciative of the bravery that has "kept us free," and disrespectful of "our troops," in a word, un-American.

 To counter this common outlook, which people are indoctrinated in from birth and which is shared by conservatives and Progressives alike, we should do what we can to teach others that the government's version of its wars is always self-serving and threatening to life, liberty, and decency.

 In that spirit, I quote a passage from the great antiwar movie The Americanization of Emily.
 You'll find a video of the scene below.
 This AP photo is a perfect illustration of what "Charlie Madison" is talking about.